stardog-union/nifi-stardog-bundle/README.md

-# This is the OLD Stardog NiFi plugin
+# Stardog NiFi plugin

-This project HAS MOVED and is not longer in service.

-See https://github.com/stardog-union/stardog/tree/develop/nifi for the latest Stardog NiFi bundle
+This repository contains the Stardog processors for Apache NiFi system.

 ## Building